bacionejs/editor/README.md

 ---

-To open the editor, click ↴
+To open, click ↴
 <a href="//bacionejs.github.io/editor/bacionejs.html" target="_blank"> <img src="https://repository-images.githubusercontent.com/788276995/040a885f-c9e7-431b-bd4f-27a9069971b6" width="100%"> </a>

 Or download and open from your file manager

 ---

-> BacioneJS is a mobile-centric JavaScript editor with a custom, thumb-friendly keyboard.
+BacioneJS is a mobile-centric JavaScript editor with a custom, thumb-friendly keyboard.

+---

 <details><summary>Purpose</summary>